eiquf/Rotatris/README.md

 Reference-matching visual theme, menus, settings panels, sound, and animation polish — the assignment explicitly scopes these out in favor of correct, legible core mechanics.

-See `WRITEUP.md` for the design write-up (how the attachment logic works, assumptions made, and what I'd improve with more time).